Chameleon (1998 film)

 Chameleon is a 1998 American-Australian science fiction action film television movie, written by Bennett Cohen and directed by Stuart Cooper.
-This is the first film of a trilogy and was followed by Chameleon II: Death Match and Chameleon 3: Dark Angel.
+This is the first installment of the Chameleon film series and was followed by Chameleon II: Death Match and Chameleon 3: Dark Angel.
 Chameleon was originally aired on October 22, 1998 on UPN.

 Plot

 Kam (Bobbie Phillips) is a genetic creation, made to be a super killer.
-She, however, discovers her maternal instincts while trying to protect a child from government.
+She, however, discovers her maternal instincts while trying to protect a child from the government.